pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/sso.md

 ### An SSO binding was not found in the XML.
 Contact your SSO provider.

 This error occurs when the metadata XML you are trying to save does not have any `<SingleSignOnService>` elements under the `<IDPSSODescriptor>`.
-The `<SingleSignOnService>` is used by the Pulumi Console to determine the authentication mechanism supported by the IDP.
-[Learn more](https://en.wikipedia.org/wiki/SAML_2.0#SAML_2.0_Bindings) about SAML 2.0 bindings.
+The `<SingleSignOnService>` is used by the Pulumi Service to determine the authentication mechanism supported by the IDP.
+Learn more about [SAML 2.0 Bindings from Wikipedia](https://en.wikipedia.org/wiki/SAML_2.0#SAML_2.0_Bindings).
 You must contact your IdP support or your system admin to fix the metadata XML.

 Here's an example of an SSO binding for `HTTP-POST`: